Stayen

-Stayen is a football stadium in Sint-Truiden, Belgium.
-It is the home ground of STVV.
-The stadium holds 14,600 after its most recent rebuild.
+Aerial view of the Stayen stadium from one of the skyboxes.

-The original stadium was built in 1927.
-The name "Stayen" is a local dialect word for "Staden", an old quarter of the town on its western side.
-Between the 1950s and 2009 the word was normally written as "Staaien".
-One regularly applied soubriquet is "Hel van Stayen" ("Hell of Stayen"), used on behalf of top teams that suffer defeats in the stadium.
+The Daio Wasabi Stayen Stadium is a stadium in Sint-Truiden, the home ground of Belgian football club Sint-Truidense.
+Originally constructed in 1927, the stadium holds 14,600 after its most recent rebuild.
+The Stayen Hotel is built into its north side – 20 of its rooms overlook the pitch.

-The Stayen Hotel is built into the north side of the stadium: 20 of its rooms overlook the pitch.
+The name "Stayen" is a local dialect word for "Staden", an old quarter on Sint-Truiden's western side.
+Between the 1950s and 2009, the word was normally written as "Staaien".
+One regularly applied soubriquet is "Hel van Stayen" ("Hell of Stayen"), used on behalf of top teams that suffered notable defeats at the stadium.

-From February 2023, the Japanese company "Daio Wasabi Farm" acquired the naming rights of the stadium, and named it "Daio Wasabi Stayen Stadium".
-This is the first time in history for a Belgian league that a Japanese company has acquired the naming rights for a stadium.
+From February 2023, Daio Wasabi Farm acquired the naming rights of the Stayen, the first by a Japanese firm in Belgian football history, and renamed it "Daio Wasabi Stayen Stadium".